 Understanding the data video

-Data is summarised in community profiles alongside other relevant demographic data to provide an overview of the contexts of children in each community.
+- community results, which provide an overview of the contexts of children in each community, can be accessed in:

 The reporting, publication and/or analysis of AEDC data and results must be in accordance with the AEDC data guidelines.